 Because charter schools tend to be smaller than public schools, sports programs, extra-curricular options, and other resources are less robust than public schools.
-That is not to say they do not offer sports of extra-curricular options, they do.
+That is not to say charter schools don’t offer sports or extra-curricular options, they do.
 But, in general, a smaller sized school means less competition for sports and less money to devote to athletic development.
-The caveat once again, however, is that charter schools vary greatly, with some emphasizing sports development.
-So the lesson is to always evaluate a charter school individually to determine the goodness of fit for the student.
+The takeaway here is to always evaluate a charter school individually to determine the best fit for the student.

 Here at Rose Academies, we are dedicated to providing an outstanding education that meets the needs and lifestyle of each individual student.
 To learn more and continue exploring if a Rose Academy education is the right choice for your student, please visit www.go2rose.com.

 Other Helpful Resources: